ganeshutah/Jove/README.md

 a video, all notebooks are documented to some extent as are the functions introduced.

+**PLEASE NOTE: The Youtube videos often contain class lecture screen recordings.
+Feel free to scroll around in these videos to locate Jove (Jupyter notebook) sessions, and follow those.**

 # Jove's Design and Code Organization